zwbx/DFM-Net/README.md

 <p align="center">
     <img src="img/quantitative_results.png" width="95%"/> <br />
  <em>
      Quantitative comparison with 15 SOTA over 4 metrics (S-measure, max F-measure, max E-measure and MAE) on 6 datasets.
+Our results are highlighted in bold, and the scores/numbers better than ours are underlined.
     </em>
 </p>